hardcpp/BeatSaberPlus/README.md

 # BeatSaberPlus (BS+)

 **Discord** https://discord.gg/63ebPMC (**Download, Support, Testing, Early releases** and cool new mods coming soon) **Patreon** [https://www.patreon.com/BeatSaberPlus](https://www.patreon.com/BeatSaberPlus) **if you want to support this project development!**

-Current version : 4.4.0
+Current version : 4.6.0

-IMPORTANT Most of the modules are disabled by default, you can enable then in BeatSaberPlus -> Settings IMPORTANT When you enable Chat module, it will open a page in your browser for configuring it.
+IMPORTANT Most of the modules are disabled by default, you can enable then in BeatSaberPlus -> Settings
+IMPORTANT When you enable Chat module, it will open a page in your browser for configuring it
+IMPORTANT When you enable Multiplayer+ module, you can setup then in BeatSaberPlus -> Multiplayer+

 ## Main features: